drtrigon/eagle-view/README.md

 5. view and download the results from your repos ... branch
 6. repeat from step 3 for other files

+travis status

+output to readme.md in .. branch

 # see also
 * https://github.com/drtrigon/eagle